qflowsystems/docs.qflow.com/docs/working-with-documents/document-actions/document-check-in.md

 4. Open the document and make changes as needed.

-5. To check the document in after making changes, save the document, and return to the Document screen in Q-Action.
+5. To check the document in after making changes, save the document, and return to the Document screen in QAction.

 6. Click the Actions menu next to the document title.